Rue Beautreillis: Location

-Location and access
+Rue Beautreillis lies almost parallel to the Rue Saint-Paul and the Rue du Petit-Musc; it begins at Rue des Lions-Saint-Paul and ends at Rue Saint-Antoine.
+It successively crosses Rue Charles-V and Rue Neuve-Saint-Pierre.

-The Rue Beautreillis, almost parallel to the Rue Saint-Paul and the Rue du Petit-Musc, begins at the Rue des Lions-Saint-Paul and ends at the Rue Saint-Antoine.
-It successively crosses the Rue Charles-V and the Rue Neuve-Saint-Pierre.
-Like many streets in old Paris, its narrow width is uneven and its buildings include traces of its long history of houses, hotels, and buildings dating from different eras.
+Like many streets in old Paris, its narrow width is uneven and its buildings include traces of its long history of houses, hotels and buildings dating from different eras.

-Origin of the name
+Toponymy

-The street's name, attributed in 1555, is in memory of the Hôtel de Beautreillis, which was built on the site of the Hôtel Saint-Pol, and which takes its name from the vines against the walls of the garden.
+The street's name, attributed in 1555, is in memory of Hôtel de Beautreillis, which was built on the site of Hôtel Saint-Pol; it takes its name from the vines against the walls of the garden.

 History

-The street is cited under the names of Rue Girard-Bocquet and Rue de Beau-trillis in a manuscript of 1636 where the records indicate that it is "found orderly, room and full of mud and filth".
+The street is cited under the names of Rue Girard-Bocquet (Note: This is the name given to the part of Rue Beautreillis that goes from the Rue des Lions to the Rue Charles-V, then Rue Neuve-Saint-Paul.) and Rue de Beau-trillis in a manuscript of 1636 where the records indicate that it is "found orderly, room and full of mud and filth."

-By ministerial decision of 6 September 1836, the length of this road was increased from 188 m to 231 m by absorption of the Rue Gérard-Beauquet (taken from the name of the owner of the Hôtel de Beautreillis), formerly the Rue du Pistolet.
+By ministerial decision of 6 September 1836, the length of this road was increased from 188 m to 231 m by absorption of Rue Gérard-Beauquet (Note: Taken from the name of the owner of Hôtel de Beautreillis.) formerly the Rue du Pistolet.

-It was at a barricade parallel to the Rue Beautreillis on the Rue Saint-Antoine that General François de Négrier was killed in June 1848.
+It was at a barricade parallel to Rue Beautreillis, on Rue Saint-Antoine, that General François de Négrier was killed in June 1848.